nthState/.github/profile/README.md

 I've made games

 - [Trainwreck](https://www.youtube.com/watch?v=4xWZf5TzcCc) - A Unity game where the goal is to keep as many trains on the track at once
-- [Duel](https://www.youtube.com/watch?v=bD_XbD0Ma7E) - A tvOS game where you need to shoot the bad cowboy
+- [Duel](https://www.youtube.com/watch?v=bD_XbD0Ma7E) - A SpriteKit tvOS game where you need to shoot the bad cowboy

 I'm interested in creating Hardware & Software: